danfairs/django-lazysignup/README.rst

 are no longer in the session table. ``user.delete()`` is called for each user, so related data will be removed as well.

+Note of course that these deletes will cascade, so if you need to keep data associated with such users, you'll need to write your own cleanup job.

 Helping Out
 -----------